BotTech/sbt-cached-updates/README.md

 ## Diagnosis

-If you notice that updates are slow then either:
+If you notice that updates are slow or perhaps importing/refreshing the sbt project in Intellij IDEA takes forever then you may benefit from using this plugin.

+To diagnose what task is slow then either:
 * run sbt with:
   ```bash
   sbt -Dsbt.task.timings=true -Dsbt.task.timings.on.shutdown=false